AndrewLamWARC/react-state-demos/12-elf/README.md

 To understand the overall concepts behind reactive programming and functional programming, I urge you to look up Erik Miejer's articles and videos on the subject.
 He was the principal behind LINQ and reactive extensions (rx.net) on which rxjs is based.

+Known bug: you can only load the Todos from the server one time.

 ## Component hierarchy

     App <- Navbar